-Long North Korea’s sworn friend, China contemplates whose side it’s on
+China mulls loyalties as Trump ‘locked and loaded’ for North Korea

 However, if “the U.S. and South Korea carry out strikes and try to overthrow the North Korean regime and change the political pattern of the Korean Peninsula, China will prevent them from doing so,” the newspaper said.

+The rhetoric around possible strikes became even more heated on Friday, when U.S. President Donald Trump tweeted "Military solutions are now fully in place,locked and loaded,should North Korea act unwisely.
+Hopefully Kim Jong Un will find another path!"

-The editorial is not a formal statement of Chinese policy.
-But the Global Times is frequently used to communicate to the outside world what some in the Chinese government are thinking.
+The options weighed in the Global Times editorial are not a formal statement of Chinese policy.
+But the newspaper is frequently used to communicate to the outside world what some in the Chinese government are thinking.

 A rising superpower with an increasingly potent military capability, China occupies a pivotal role on the border of North Korea.
 The trade of Chinese goods underpins its neighbour’s economic survival, while decades of Beijing political support have provided Pyongyang with vital cover in international affairs.